 Adventurous Kate contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.
 Thanks!

 You might know your way around the Croatian islands — but none of them are like Vis, Croatia.
-Vis island is one of the most special places in Croatia, and has a different feeling from everywhere else.
+Vis island is one of the most unique islands in Croatia, and has a different feeling from everywhere else.

 I’ve been visiting Croatia’s islands for nearly a decade.
 My two favorite islands in Croatia are Korčula and Vis — but for very different reasons.

 Korčula is where you go to do tons of cool activities.
 Vis is where you go to chill out and relax.
-And sure, you could relax on any other Croatian island, but the isolation, calmness, and exclusivity of Vis bring it to the next level.
+And sure, you could relax on any other Croatian island, but the isolation, calmness, and exclusivity of Vis brings that relaxation to the next level.

-Vis island is the furthest Croatian island from the mainland.
+Vis is the farthest Croatian island from the mainland.
 A former Yugoslav military base, Vis was actually closed to outsiders until 1991.
 Because of this, Vis feels more like how tourism in Croatia used to be, before the Dalmatian islands were discovered by an international audience.

-Vis might be better described by what you DON’T find there: Rows of cheap souvenir stalls.
+Vis might be better described by what you DON’T find here: Rows of cheap souvenir stalls.
 Backpacker cruises.
 Inflatable water playgrounds.
 Irish pubs.

-More than anything, Vis feels much more exclusive than other Croatian islands, and it feels like it attracts a different cadre of travelers.
+More than anything, Vis feels much more exclusive than other Croatian islands, and it feels like it attracts a different calibre of traveler.

 Table of Contents